bredelings/BAli-Phy/TODO/MachineImprovements.md

 # Machine Improvements

+## Refactor incremental_evaluate{1,2,unchangeable} to be one function

+If we are going to rewrite the stack handling, doing it 3 times is a bad idea.

+## Dependent uses/forces

+We would need to store these on the step.

+## Separate created-by-reg and created-by-step

+One issue is what to do with non-contingent regs.

 ## Implementing our own stack

 This is necessary to not crash for programs that walk medium-sized or larger